Singapore

 Singapore is expensive and busy, and you feel both the moment you arrive.
 Hotel rates run well above the rest of Southeast Asia, a few-dollar hawker plate sits next to a twenty-dollar cocktail, and the crowds around Marina Bay Sands, Orchard Road, and Gardens by the Bay peak on weekends and school holidays.
 The heat and humidity never let up, April to June is the most punishing, and the haze that drifts over from Sumatran fires can grey out the skyline between August and October.
 It is spotless and it runs on time.
 It also runs at the volume of a city moving millions of visitors a year.

-Singapore suits travellers who want comfort, clean transit, and a safe base, families with young kids, and anyone on a layover with a day or two to fill.
+Singapore suits travelers who want comfort, clean transit, and a safe base, families with young kids, and anyone on a layover with a day or two to fill.
 The food alone justifies a stop.
 Skip it as a main event if you are on a tight budget, or if you want the rough edges and improvisation you get in Bangkok or Manila, because Singapore designs those out on purpose.
 Worth it for a focused two or three days, especially as a first or last stop on a wider trip.
 Not worth a long stay if value for money or spontaneity is what you came for.

 singapore traditional houses with skyscrapers in background